20 Things to do in Greenfield with Kids

 900 E. Davis Road

-This park has lots of soccer field space, so if you are looking for an open and sunny place to run or play ball, this is the place for you.
+Brandywine Park has lots of soccer field space, so if you are looking for an open and sunny place to run or play ball, this is the place for you.
 There is also a nice playground with mulch.
-Restrooms and plenty of parking, and a concession stand during soccer season makes this park even more enjoyable.
+Restrooms and plenty of parking, and a concession stand during soccer season make this park even more enjoyable.

 Lark Ranch